jalmeidaa/FacilityMS/README.md

 Gehendra Karmacharya​

-- We are using WAMP Server for MySQL Server.
+- We are using MAMP(For mac)/WAMP(For Windows) Server for MySQL Server.
 - Database name: cs_473
 - user: root
 - password: root